carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: --cuda-include-ptx=<arg>, --no-cuda-include-ptx=<arg>

-Include PTX for the follwing GPU architecture (e.g. sm\_35) or 'all'.
+Include PTX for the following GPU architecture (e.g. sm\_35) or 'all'.
 May be specified more than once.

 .. option:: --cuda-noopt-device-debug, --no-cuda-noopt-device-debug